Transport Safety Editor — J. J. Keller & Associates, Inc.

 Annual List of Driver Convictions | 3 years |

-Additional best practices include acknowledging when something is missing from the file and showing good faith effort to comply, using the same requirements for rehires as for new hires, and establishing policies for reexamination in cases of illness or injury.
+Additional best practices include documenting when something is missing from the file and showing good faith effort to comply, using the same requirements for rehires as for new hires, and establishing policies for maintaining drivers' medical and licensing qualifications.

-You are required to perform an annual inquiry and review of each driver’s record to determine whether that driver meets minimum requirements for safe driving or is disqualified to drive a CMV.
-Additionally, each driver must furnish a list of all motor vehicle traffic and ordinance violations of which they’ve been convicted.
-Both required documents should be retained in the driver’s file for 3 years.
+You are required to perform an annual inquiry and review of each driver’s MVR to determine whether that driver meets minimum requirements for safe driving or is disqualified to drive a CMV.
+The MVRs and annual review documentation should be retained in the driver’s file for 3 years.
+Carriers should also verify that the drivers still meet their hiring criteria which may be above regulatory and licensing minimums.

 You may also enjoy the following articles: